romaswe/mern-recipe-app/README.md

     -   You can then reach the mongo-express GUI from `http://localhost:PORT/`
 -   To start client run `cd client` then `npm start`
 -   To start server run `cd server` then `npm run server`
+    -   You can then reach the swagger GUI from `http://localhost:PORT/api-docs/`

 ## For PROD